ppy/osu-wiki/news/2021-02-01-mappers-report-january.md

 ## <a id="mappers-showcase"></a>Mappers’ Showcase

-Because we had all modes covered with the last issues of the Mappers’ Report it’s time again for the storyboarder showcase!
+Because we had all modes covered in previous issues of the Mappers’ Report, it’s time again for the storyboarder showcase!
 The unofficial 5th game mode of osu! gets way too little attention.
 We have many amazing storyboarders out there who are able to improve your playing experience by a lot.
 So let's jump right in!
 Thanks to [Walavouchey](https://osu.ppy.sh/users/5773079) for this month’s picks!

 ### VenerableNyanta

 With increasingly refined storyboards this year, [VenerableNyanta](https://osu.ppy.sh/users/12243368) has shown their determination for improvement project after project!
 It's easy to tell they have an eye for design when the visuals fill the screen with nothing but pure eye candy!

 Starting off with a brilliant entry to the ranked scene, the storyboard for [ClariS - Kimi no Shiranai Monogatari (Cut Ver.)](https://osu.ppy.sh/beatmapsets/1191205#osu/2633220) contains different sections with varying ideas fitting the bright music!
-Here you can find a blend of immersive backgrounds, visuals on every single note, as well as lots of stars and sparkles, all pulled together with tasteful transitions!
+Here you can find a blend of immersive backgrounds, visuals on every single note, as well as lots of stars and sparkles, all tied together with tasteful transitions!

 What about slower, more... moody songs?
-Well, they had the right idea when going for [Josh A & Jake Hill - Worst Mistakes (Cut Ver.)](https://osu.ppy.sh/beatmapsets/1312306#osu/2719818), showing the contrast between a more neon-coloured, intense section and the black and white quieter parts.
+Well, they had the right idea when going for [Josh A & Jake Hill - Worst Mistakes (Cut Ver.)](https://osu.ppy.sh/beatmapsets/1312306#osu/2719818), showing contrast between the more neon-coloured, intense section and the black and white quieter parts.
 The design work demonstrates an ever-improving understanding of what makes a picture look neat while establishing a memorable and unique identity.

 The crazy visuals sure seem fitting in [HiTECH NINJA - Modelista](https://osu.ppy.sh/beatmapsets/1148442#osu/2397737), capturing the energy of the song with rapid movement, exceptional design, even more neon colours, and a good bit of humour as well!
 If you decide to check out this graveyarded gem—as you absolutely should—you'll surely notice how VenerableNyanta must've had a good chuckle when creating it!
 As daunting and tedious of a process as storyboarding might seem, it's good to see there are people who do know how to have fun while at it.